-It's time for another encouragement for women who shy away from muscle building.
-I've been doing strength (resistance) training for the past 3 years of my 4-year fitness journey and the real results came only after picking up that pair of dumbbells.
-In this article, I'll refer to several studies that support muscle building for women.
-Hopefully next time when you'll book your gym class, it will be a strength training session!
+It’s time for another encouragement for women who shy away from muscle building.
+I’ve been doing strength (resistance) training for the past 3 years of my 4-year fitness journey and the real results came only after picking up that pair of dumbbells.
+In this article, I’ll refer to several studies that support muscle building and explain why all women should grow muscle.
+Hopefully, next time when you’ll book your gym class, it will be a strength training session!

 Just to clarify, what I mean by “building muscle” is deliberately doing strength training.
 I do not mean when body-builders eat boiled chicken for months just to dry out the body by cutting out all other nutritions apart from protein.
 Because the truth is, when you cut out carbs and fats, your body cannot properly function (1).

 According to the Better Health Channel, muscle helps to fight osteoporosis (1).
-But, I know what you're thinking - I don't have such a problem Yet.
+But, I know what you’re thinking if you’re in your 20’s or 30’s – I don’t have such a problem Yet.

 Still, it’s no secret that stuff you do with your health today may affect your health later in your life.